About NomosLogic

 Then I ran my own laboratory data alongside a consumer DNA file that had been sitting unused for years.

-It made one fact impossible to ignore: some of the most important signals in healthcare are already present, but the systems needed to interpret, connect, and act on them in a clinically meaningful way are still missing.
+It made one fact impossible to ignore: some of the most important signals in healthcare are already present in the data we have.
+The systems needed to interpret, connect, and act on them in a clinically meaningful way are still missing.
+Until they are built, individual patients keep paying the cost of a system that is failing them not for lack of information but for lack of architecture.

 Patient MH-001